Learning objective

 - Ask:

-- What messages do magazines, TV, internet advertisements, music videos, etc. send to young people about women's and men’s bodies?
-(Possible responses may include; it’s not okay to be overweight (or even to have a large body frame); it is not okay to be shorter or have a stocky build; slim people are the norm; there is an ideal body type (tall and thin for women and lean, muscular, athletic for men); if you want to have fun, achieving the ideal body type should be a goal)
+- What messages do magazines, TV, social media, internet advertisements, music videos, etc. send to young people about women's and men’s bodies?
+(Possible responses may include; it’s not good to be overweight (or even to have a large body frame); it is not good to be shorter or have a stocky build; slim people are the norm; there is an ideal body type (tall and thin for women and lean, muscular, athletic for men); if you want to have fun, achieving the ideal body type should be a goal)

 - If we believed these messages, how might we think about our bodies that would not be healthy?

 - It’s important to like our bodies.
-What can we do or say to ourselves when we get negative messages from the media and others about our bodies? (e.g. turn off TV shows/ don’t read mags that portray ’perfect’ unattainable images; avoid people who tell us how we should look; wear clothes that we like, not what we think others will like; talk to our parents about what they looked like at your age)
+What can we do or say to ourselves when we get negative messages from the media and others about our bodies? (e.g. turn off TV shows/ don’t read mags that portray ’perfect’ unattainable images; limit spending time with people who tell us how we should look; wear clothes that we like and not just what we think others will like; talk to parents and siblings about what they looked like at your age)

 - What could the media do to make sure young people had a more realistic and healthy idea of women's and men’s bodies?

 - On a blank sheet of paper, have students draw a mirror.
 They then imagine that they are their own best friend.
 Ask: What would your best friend say are the positive qualities of your body?
+What are some other positive qualities?
 List these inside the mirror.

 3-2-1 Reflection